cositools/cosi-setup/README.md

 ##### Leap

-Leap is currently not working since it doesn't have a builtin version of healpix --- contributions of a healpix build-script are welcome.
+Leap 16 works.
+Healpix is compiled as part of the installation, thus the missing Healpix package is no longer an obstacle.
+Leap 15 and earlier are no longer supported.

 ##### Tumbleweed